sevdesk/tech-radar/README.md

 # Tech Radar

-Tech-Radar with Technologies used at sevDesk Company.
+Tech-Radar with Technologies used at sevDesk Company - hosted at https://tech-radar.sevdesk.com/

 ## Which Framework we used for creating the radar?